 Labour Women's Network strongly supports the use of All Women Shortlists as a means to improve the unacceptably poor levels of women’s representation in the Westminster Parliament, and of positive action measures generally to increase women’s presence at all levels.

-With 119 Labour women MPs, 45% of the Parliamentary Labour Party is female and Labour still has more women MPs than all the other Parties put together.
+With 119 Labour women MPs, 45% of the Parliamentary Labour Party are women and Labour still has more women MPs than all the other Parties put together.
 However, only 32% of MPs across all parties are women.

 Why does this matter?